 Power of Attorney or Enduring Power of Attorney

 A Power of Attorney is a legal document that gives power to another person to deal with your assets or financial affairs while you are still alive but have lost the capacity to make decisions for yourself.
-A Power of Attorney is a temporary document for things like illness or during surgery recovery and you don't want to deal with these matters yourself.
-Whereas an Enduring Power of Attorney is for when you lose the legal capacity to make decisions for yourself and is an ongoing document until your death.
+A Power of Attorney is a temporary document for things like illness or during surgery recovery if you don’t want to deal with these matters yourself.
+Whereas an Enduring Power of Attorney is an ongoing document for when you lose the legal capacity to make decisions for yourself and is in place until your death.

 Guardianship or Administration

 A Guardianship and Administration role involves a trusted person being able to make personal decisions on your behalf if you do not have mental capacity.
-This could be around lifestyle, accommodation, health care or access to services, or finances.
+This could be around lifestyle, accommodation, health care, access to services or finances.
 If you have a Guardian or Administrator, you will need to talk to them about organising your estate planning and what that process will look like.

 A trust is an arrangement that leaves a third party, known as a trustee, with assets on behalf of a beneficiary (like a child or relative).
 A trust can minimise your estate taxes and provide certain benefits to the beneficiaries.
-Usually, a trust will either provide income over a beneficiary's life or provide whatever is left over after the first beneficiaries die.
+Usually, a trust will either provide income over a beneficiary’s life or provide whatever is left over after the first beneficiary dies.

 Advance Care Directives (ACD)